reindeereffect/tools-from-blog/yakety/README.md

 # Yakety

 Yakety is a recursive descent parser generator for EBNF grammars.
-It is based on the code from the article[Recursive Descent: The Next Iteration](https://reindeereffect.github.io/2019/01/16/recursive-descent-part2/), which also discusses its principles of operation.
+It is based on the code from the article [Recursive Descent: The Next Iteration](https://reindeereffect.github.io/2019/01/16/recursive-descent-part2/), which also discusses its principles of operation.

 Included are: